Second Jassy–Kishinev offensive: Background

 The Red Army had advanced past Romania's pre-war borders in the Uman–Botoșani offensive in early April.
 By late April, the German-Romanian allies managed to stabilize the frontline on the Carpathians-Târgu Frumos-lower Dniester alignment, and on May 6 the Stavka ordered the Soviet troops to switch to a defensive posture.
 Historian David Glantz however claims the Soviets made an unsuccessful attack in the same sector in an operation he refers to as the first Jassy–Kishinev offensive, from 8 April to 6 June 1944.
-In 1944, the Wehrmacht had been pressed back along its entire front line in the East.
-By May 1944, the South Ukraine Army Group (Heeresgruppe Südukraine) was pushed back towards the prewar Romanian frontier, with the German 6th Army managing to establish a line on the lower Dniester River after the conclusion of the Soviet Odessa Offensive.
+In 1944, the Red Army pressed the back along its entire front-line in the East.
+By May 1944, Germany's South Ukraine Army Group (Heeresgruppe Südukraine) was pushed back towards the prewar Romanian frontier, with the German 6th Army managing to establish a line on the lower Dniester River after the conclusion of the Soviet Odessa Offensive in April 1944.
 The line, however, was breached in two places, with the Red Army holding bridgeheads.
 After June, calm returned to the sector, allowing the rebuilding of the German formations.

 Heeresgruppe Südukraine had been, until June 1944, one of the most powerful German formations in terms of armour.
-However, during the summer most of its armoured units were transferred to the Northern and Central fronts to stem Red Army advances in the Baltic states, Belarus, northern Ukraine, and Poland.
+However, during the summer of 1944 the re-assigned most of its armoured units to Army Group North and to Army Group Centre to stem Red Army advances in the Baltic states, Belarus, northern Ukraine, and Poland.
 On the eve of the offensive, the only armoured formations left were the 1st Romanian Armored Division (with the Tiger I tank), and the German 13th Panzer and 10th Panzergrenadier Divisions.

 Failure of German intelligence

 Soviet deception operations prior to the attack worked well.
-The German command staff believed that the movement of Soviet forces along the front line was a result of a troop transfer to the north.
-Exact positions of Soviet formations were also not known until the final hours before the operation.
+The German command-staff believed that the movement of Soviet forces along the front line was a result of a troop transfer to the north.
+The lacked knowledge of the exact positions of Soviet formations until the final hours before the Jassy–Kishinev operation started.

 By contrast, the Romanians were aware of the imminent Soviet offensive and anticipated a rerun of Stalingrad, with major attacks against the 3rd and 4th Armies and an encirclement of the German 6th Army.
-Such concerns were dismissed by the German command as "alarmist".
-Marshal Ion Antonescu suggested a withdrawal of Axis forces to the fortified Carpathian–FNB (Focșani–Nămoloasa–Brăila)–Danube line, but Friessner, the commander of Army Group South Ukraine, was unwilling to consider such a move, having already been dismissed by Hitler from Army Group North for requesting permission to retreat.
+The German command dismissed such concerns as "alarmist".
+Marshal Ion Antonescu suggested a withdrawal of Axis forces to the fortified Carpathian–FNB (Focșani–Nămoloasa–Brăila)–Danube line, but Friessner, the commander of Army Group South Ukraine, was unwilling to consider such a move, having already been dismissed on 23 July 1944 by Hitler from Army Group North for requesting permission to retreat.